mikel00per/book-ddd-in-php/chapters/06 Domain-Events.md

 ### Note

-**`Why an Exchange Name?`** We'll see this in more detail in the [Chpater 12](#integrating-bounded-contexts-chapter), _Integrating Bounded Contexts_.
+**`Why an Exchange Name?`** We'll see this in more detail in the [Chapter 12](../chapters/12%20Integrating%20Bounded%20Contexts.md), _Integrating Bounded Contexts_.
 However, when a system is running and a new Bounded Context comes into play, you might be interested in resending all the Domain Events to the new Bounded Context.
 So keeping track of the last Domain Event published and the channel where it was sent might come in handy later.

 In order to keep track of published Domain Events, we need an exchange name and a notification ID.
 Here's a possible implementation: